LHCquarks/UniNotes/Comp/COMP2521/Abstract Data Types/Binary Search Trees.md

 - **Global Rebalancing**
 	- Visit every node and rebalance its subtree (costly)
 - **Local Rebalancing**
-	- Rebalance small subtrees of a BST with efficient, localised algorithms (imperfect balance)
+	- Rebalance small subtrees of a BST with efficient, localized algorithms (imperfect balance)

 #### Global Rebalancing
 - Lift the median node to the root(index $\lfloor size(t)/2 \rfloor$, using integer division to floor)